sbakker/perl-App-joc/README.md

   * `bin/pulse_connect`

-    Shell script to connect using Juniper's `pulsesvc` client.
+    Shell script to connect using the "native" `pulsesvc` client.
     Functionality is more limited than that of `joc`.

   * `bin/getx509certificate`